 It’s almost December.
 The hustle and bustle [are] in overdrive.
 Everything smells of Fraser fir.
 Pinterest is a holy grail for moms everywhere.
 It’s that time of year where decorations, fashion and even radio music all have the same focus.
 I find this time of year magical.
 I always have.
 That span of calendar between Thanksgiving and Christmas is, in my opinion, the most wonderful time of year!

 Now that I have children of my own, this time seems even more precious.
 I get to see Christmas through the eyes of a child.
-Two actually, an eighteen-month-old and a four-year-old.
+Two actually, an -month-old and a -year-old.
 And now, those children are being raised up in our Christian home and it seems I am asked almost daily, “Do Y’all do Santa Claus?”

 Here is my answer: Absolutely!
 And we don’t do anything halfway.

 There are countless articles out there explaining how different families have chosen to go about handling what is apparently a huge holiday predicament.
 This blog is simply that, MY family’s choice and how we came to it.
 I have appreciated ALL the articles I’ve read.
 Like anyone, I agree and disagree with various points.
 I expect any readers to do the same of me.
 I just wanted people to know why we do our thing.
 It’s not a holiday predicament.
 It’s a tradition.
 Like eating turkey on Thanksgiving.
 It doesn’t kill you.
 It doesn’t make you any less spiritual.
 Has today’s culture made it consumeristic?
 Yes, but they’ve been doing that for decades.
 They do the same for birthdays and back-to-school.